Introduction to Lean Portfolio Management

 Step one: Find your leaders

 Effective portfolio management requires a specific skill set and range of experience.
-The best way to get started on LPM implementation is to make sure you have a strong portfolio leadership team to lead the way.
-Abiding by the key principles of Lean, finding high-performing teams of servant leaders is important as it ensures key values are embodied and embedded into the team’s initiatives and decision-making process.
+The best way for you to start an LPM implementation is to build a strong portfolio leadership team.
+Finding high-performing teams of ‘servant leaders’ who abide by Lean principles is important.
+This is because it enshrines key values in the team’s decision-making process.

 Step two: Secure funding

 LPM introduces a major shift from funding projects to funding teams.
-This significantly changes how organisations understand the value, how teams work and how they can align with the organisation’s strategic objectives.
-Critical questions that are asked during this stage include asking where the different funding streams coming from, which streams fund general business operations vs business investments, and how many different independently funded strategies will be pushing the portfolio.
+This significantly changes the way organisations understand value, how teams work, and both value and teams align with strategic objectives.
+At this stage, its important to find out where different funding streams come from, and whether they fund general business operations or business investments.
+It is also important to understand how many independently funded strategies are pushing the portfolio.

 Step three: Reorganise your operating structure

 Just like organisations, leadership teams are also unique and will take different approaches to agile portfolio operations.
-It is important for portfolio leadership teams to chart out their future direction, clearly define their operating structure and ensure that all structures embody lean principles and values.
+It is important for portfolio leadership teams to chart out their future direction, clearly define their operating structure, and ensure that all structures embody lean principles and values.
+Check out articles on scaling up your Agile framework for your organisation here.

 Step four: Create a lean workflow

 Workflows and workflow management are critical aspects of LPM as they provide the framework for efficient project and organisational processes.
-Ensuring that your workflows apply lean principles of prioritising customer value and reducing waste is a powerful way of reducing inefficiencies within your portfolio.
+Ensuring that your workflows apply Lean principles of customer value and reducing waste is a powerful way to reduce inefficiencies in your portfolio.

-Using workflow management solutions with specific pull systems like Kanban boards or Gantt charts can help teams easily visualise their portfolio management workflows while also allowing them to identify and address potential bottlenecks within their processes.
+Using workflow management tools with specific pull systems like Kanban boards or Gantt charts helps teams visualise their processes.
+It also allows them to address potential bottlenecks easily and early.

 Step five: Continuously improve with process adjustments

 No one gets to a golden recipe in one try.
 It takes continual trials and improvements to get to a winning recipe.
-Ensuring your portfolio leadership team has a defined process to implement, review and evaluate process adjustments and their success is how organisations can achieve operational excellence.
+Ensuring your portfolio leadership team has a defined process to implement, review and evaluate process adjustments for operational excellence.

 Step six: Celebrate your accomplishments and improvements

 The best part of LPM is that value and growth can be measured incrementally.
-So make sure to take time to properly celebrate accomplishments and improvements as they come be it through positive feedback from retrospective reviews or through productivity highlights across different teams in the organisation.
-Building a positive and supportive environment helps the portfolio leadership team as well as other teams become more motivated and invested in future LPM initiatives.
+So, be sure to celebrate accomplishments and improvements as they come.
+Whether it’s through positive feedback from retrospective reviews or productivity highlights across different teams, these are achievements to acknowledge.
+Building a positive and supportive environment helps all teams become more invested in LPM initiatives.

-Lean Portfolio Management is becoming an increasingly attractive option for organisations that are seeking greater flexibility and agility across their portfolio.
-Applying Lean principles at a scale not only has the ability to ensure more reliable value delivery and reduces the time needed to secure customer value, but it also gives teams the flexibility they need to respond to market changes.
+Lean Portfolio Management is becoming an increasingly attractive option for organisations that are seeking flexibility and agility.
+Applying Lean principles has the ability to ensure more reliable value delivery and reduce the time needed to secure customer value.
+In addition, it also gives teams the flexibility they need to respond to market changes.
 LPM charts a clear route for organisations that want to maximise these advantages while also bringing greater alignment within their organisation.

-If you want to learn more about Lean Portfolio Management or Project Portfolio Management in general, make sure to check out our informative blogs or chat directly with our PPM experts to see how pmo365 can support your project portfolio management journey.
+If you want to learn more about Project Portfolio Management techniques, check out pmo365‘s blogs or chat with our PPM experts.